johnazedo/financial-scraper/README.md

-# Web Scraping Financial
+# Financial Scraper

 A Python-based web scraping tool for collecting and analyzing financial data from multiple sources.
-This project helps you gather information about funds, stocks, and their respective profits from various financial websites.
+This project helps you gather information about stocks from various financial websites.

 ## Features

 - Scrapes financial data from multiple sources:
   - FundsExplorer
   - StatusInvest
-  - TradingView
-  - Investidor 10
-  - Dados de Mercado
 - Collects information about:
-  - Funds
   - Stocks
-  - Funds profits
 - Automatically saves data in organized CSV format
 - Modular architecture for easy extension